EXPLAINER: Who are the gunmen abducting Nigerian students?

 Observers have said the gunmen appear to be young men from the Fulani ethnic group who had traditionally worked as nomadic cattle herders and are caught up in a decades-long conflict with Hausa farming communities over access to water and grazing land.

-Some say they took up arms because they felt their communities have been neglected over the years by the Nigerian government, an argument also made by the Islamic extremists in the northeast who have fought a 12-year insurgency against the government.
+Some say they took up arms because they felt their communities have been neglected over the years by the Nigerian government.

 Other kidnappers, however, are simply opportunists who just want to make money from ransom payments, according to Idayat Hassan, who leads the Center for Democracy and Development, a West Africa-focused policy advocacy and research organization.